ohnotnow/svic-o-tron/Readme.md

 A `Dockerfile` is included in this repository.
 This allows you to easily build and run your bot inside a Docker container.
 Please see the `run.sh` script for an example of building and running the container.
 The `run.sh` version assumes it will be used to run multiple different bots (different system prompts or LLMs).
 So for each you would create a `.env.name-of-bot` file with the specific environment variables for that version - then run `run.sh name-of-bot` to use that env.

+There is a `.env.example` in the repo - so you should be able to just copy it and fill in your desired values.

 ## License

 Released under the MIT License.
 See [LICENSE.md] for details.